The ISECG is a non-binding forum, comprising 14 space agencies from around the world.

 The following space agencies are ISECG members (in alphabetical order): ASI (Italy), CNES (France), CNSA (China), CSA (Canada), CSIRO (Australia), DLR (Germany), ESA (European Space Agency), ISRO (India), JAXA (Japan), KARI (Republic of Korea), NASA (United States of America), NSAU (Ukraine), Roscosmos (Russia), UKSA (United Kingdom).

-NASA plans to host a workshop in early 2014 to engage the space community in discussions about the updates to the Global Exploration Roadmap.
+NASA plans to host a workshop April 10-11, 2014 to engage the space community in discussions about the updates to the Global Exploration Roadmap.